deeppavlov/DeepPavlov/docs/features/models/squad.rst

 SQuAD with contexts without correct answers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the case when answer is not necessary present in given context we have :config:`squad_noans <squad/multi_squad_noans.json>`
+In the case when answer is not necessary present in given context we have :config:`squad_noans <squad/qa_squad2_bert.json>`
-config with pretrained model.
-This model outputs empty string in case if there is no answer in context.
+with pretrained model.
+This model outputs empty string in case if there is no answer in
-This model was trained not on SQuAD dataset.
-For each question-context pair from SQuAD we extracted contexts from the same
-Wikipedia article and ranked them according to tf-idf score between question and context.
-In this manner we built dataset
-with contexts without an answer.
+context. :config:`squad_noans <squad/qa_squad2_bert.json>` was trained on SQuAD2.0 dataset.

 Special trainable `no_answer` token is added to output of self-attention layer and it makes model able to select
 `no_answer` token in cases, when answer is not present in given context.